MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 1  Close the Cloud Shell pane.
 1. From your lab computer, in the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select the **az140-cl-vm11a** entry.
 This will open the **az140-cl-vm11a** blade.
 1. On the **az140-cl-vm11a** blade, select **Connect**, in the drop-down menu, select **Bastion**, on the **Bastion** tab of the **az140-cl-vm11a \| Connect** blade, select **Use Bastion**.
-1. When prompted, provde the following credentials and select **Connect**:
+1. When prompted, provide the following credentials and select **Connect**:

    |Setting|Value|
    |---|---|